project-reunite/reunite/README.md

 ### Component tests

-The client uses Jest testing each of its components renders correctly, and do not require the app to be running.
+The client uses Jest to test that each of its components renders correctly in isolation.

+These do not require the app to be running.

 ```bash
 cd client